US jobless claims soar past 30 million; Europe reeling also

 On the Continent, France’s economy shrank an eye-popping 5.8%, the biggest quarterly drop since 1949.
 In Spain, the contraction was 5.2%.
 Germany is projecting that its economy, the eurozone’s biggest, will shrink 6.3% this year.

-Joblessness in Europe has reached 7.4%, the statistics agency Eurostat reported.
-However, big job-protection programs run by governments are temporarily keeping millions of Europeans on payrolls, sparing them the record-setting flood of layoffs that is battering the U.S.
+Unemployment in Europe has reached 7.4%, the statistics agency Eurostat reported.
+However, big job-protection programs run by governments are temporarily keeping millions of Europeans on payrolls, sparing them from the monumental layoffs the U.S. is seeing.

 Still, analysts saw a glimmer of hope in the way new unemployment claims have fallen for four straight weeks.
 Andrew Stettner, a senior fellow at the Century Foundation, said the wave of layoffs at vulnerable businesses such as restaurants, hotels and stores may have largely run its course.